julianbautista/movie_correlations/README.md

 - hankl
 - ffmpeg

-First, we need to run camb to obtain transfer functions and derived parameters:
+First, we need to run camb to obtain transfer functions and derived parameters.
+This writes a ~100Mb pickle format file containing the outputs.

 `python write_camb_transfer_functions.py `

-Then, we make the movies
+Then, we make the movies running:

 `python make_movies.py`